-Developments during the reporting period do not represent a change in the threat landscape of the Black Sea.
+Developments during the reporting period have not resulted in a change in the threat landscape of the Black Sea.
 The ports table details the operational and security conditions in the ports.

-The current political and diplomatic climate surrounding any possible cease-fire agreement or similar is, by the time of this publication, still developing and likely to continue to develop in the coming week.
+Although there have been several diplomatic meetings during the past week, the actual outcome is unclear.
+The ongoing talks surrounding any possible cease-fire agreement have most notably resulted in unclear statements, by the parties involved.
+The discrepancy between statements indicates that there is no actual cease-fire agreement and although it seems that broader aspects of a cease-fire have been discussed, the specific details and any implementation is unlikely to be settled in near-term.
 It therefore remains likely that Russian forces will continue to attack Ukrainian civilian infrastructure including ports and Ukrainian forces likely to continue to counterattack, to the degree they remain able until or if some form of cease-fire agreement is reached.
-It is also worth stressing that if a cease-fire was agreed, this would not necessarily result in complete cessation of hostilities, and some ongoing military action should not be ruled out - although the degree to which such actions occur should be diminished, all depending on the details of the agreed cease-fire, or similar.
+It is also worth stressing that if a cease-fire is agreed, this would not necessarily result in complete cessation of hostilities, and some ongoing military action should not be ruled out - although the degree to which such actions occur should be diminished, all depending on the details of the agreed ceasefire, or similar.